chanalee/94470/data-vis-3.md

 ### What I would do differently

+Here are some points that need to be addressed (more can be found in the google form):
 - I would change the color scheme
 - I would change the type of visualization used.
 I might even make two visualizations instead (one to present food at home versus food away from home and another to present total food sales).
 - I would omit the number labels and only focus on important points (perhaps the difference from April 2019 to April 2020).